How to Spend Six Days in Cusco, Peru

 My Experience:

-Cusco was a lot of fun because we met new people and learned about a new culture.
+Cusco was so much fun because we met new people and learned about a new culture.
 The best gift I have ever given was a round-trip ticket to Peru for my sister Sarah.
-Peru exceeded my expectations on the first day we arrived, as once we got to our hotel, the receptionists greeted us with hot tea and 5-star customer service.
+Peru exceeded my expectations on the first day we arrived, as once we got to the Wyndham Hotel, the receptionists greeted us with hot tea and 5-star customer service.

 Day 1: Explore Plaza de Armas

-After you unpack and settle in at your hotel, explore the main area or Plaza de Armas of Cusco, Peru.
+After you unpack and settle in at your hotel, explore Plaza de Armas of Cusco, Peru.
 Plaza de Armas is located in the heart of the city and is truly a beautiful, historic place to stroll.
 There is a reminder of Peru’s past and culture because the architecture is Inca and Spanish Colonial.

 Life is about getting up an hour early to live an hour more!
-We got up at 3 am to experience the breathtaking hike up to rainbow mountain.
-Rainbow mountain is considered a holy site in Peru and is a spectacular multi-colored mountain.
-The colors are caused by sediment in minerals throughout the area.
+We got up at 3 am to experience the breathtaking hike up to Rainbow Mountain.
+Rainbow Mountain is considered a holy site in Peru and is a spectacular multi-colored mountain.

-Post rainbow mountain, Sarah and I were the only people in our tour group to continue the hike and see the red valley.
+Post Rainbow Mountain, Sarah and I were the only people in our tour group to continue the hike and see the Red Valley.
 WOW!
-That was epic and worth the extra miles, for the view was one that I will never forget.
-This tour was a phenomenal experience, although altitude sickness is real!
-We came across some adorable fluffy alpacas on the top of Rainbow Mountain and it was one of the most unique experiences of my life.
+That was epic and worth the extra few miles, for the view was one that I will never forget.
+The tour was a phenomenal experience!!
+Be careful of altitude sickness!
+We came across some adorable fluffy alpacas on the top of Rainbow Mountain.
+Hiking was one of the most unique experiences of my life.

 Book Your Tour: Rainbow Mountain and Red Valley Tour